zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 7.68 seconds).

-An IAS ACE server SHALL send a Panel Status Changed command upon a change to the IAS CIE’s panel status (e.g., Disarmed to Arming Away/Stay/Night, Arming Away/Stay/Night to Armed, Armed to Dis-armed) as defined in the Panel Status field.
+An IAS ACE server SHALL send a Panel Status Changed command upon a change to the IAS CIE’s panel status (e.g., Disarmed to Arming Away/Stay/Night, Arming Away/Stay/Night to Armed, Armed to Disarmed) as defined in the Panel Status field.

 When Panel Status is Arming Away/Stay/Night, an IAS ACE server SHOULD send Panel Status Changed commands every second in order to update the Seconds Remaining.
 In some markets (e.g., North America), the final 10 seconds of the Arming Away/Stay/Night sequence requires a separate audible notification (e.g., a double tone).

 |Field Name                 |Data Type                  |